BloomyControls/pico-ident/README.md

 read-only.
 The idea is that the Pico's serial number can always be used to uniquely identify any device, as no two Picos have the same serial.

 The EEPROM specifies up to 1,000,000 writes per flash cell (per 4-byte word).
+In theory, this means we can count up to 1 million pulses reliably, as no wear leveling is implemented at the moment.
+This could be added in the future to trivially multiply the maximum count.

 | Field | Access | Description |
 |---|---|---|